 What we like: An affordable option with a tough leather upper.

-What we don’t: Not very secure on rough trails.
+What we don’t: Not very secure on rough trails; no longer considered a lightweight boot.

 With great out-of-the-box comfort, the Keen Targhee line is an extremely popular boot for day hiking and easy to moderate backpacking trips.
-The Targhee III has been on the market for a while now—it was released back fall of 2017—but it offers solid bang for your buck.
-The boot has a surprisingly tough build with a good-sized toe cap and leather upper, moderately wide fit, and a collar height that sits just high enough on the ankle to provide decent rollover protection.
-Keep in mind that the Targhee III still is a clear step down in stability and ankle support from a boot like the Lowa Renegade above, but it offers sufficient stability and grip for most subalpine adventures.
+The boot has a surprisingly tough build with a generously sized toe cap and Nubuck leather upper, a moderately wide fit, and a collar height that sits just high enough on the ankle to provide decent rollover protection.
+Keep in mind that the Targhee still is a clear step down in stability and ankle support from a design like the Lowa Renegade Evo above, but it offers sufficient stability and grip for most subalpine adventures—at a significantly lower price point to boot.
+Finally, we appreciate that Keen recently upped the sustainability focus by incorporating recycled laces and more responsibly produced leather.
+They also boosted durability with a new compression-resistant midsole and beefier outsole, which we think are excellent improvements over the past-generation III (and worth the 5.9-oz. weight penalty).

 The Targhee’s main competitor is the Merrell Moab 3 above, and both models have been top sellers for years.
-The Targhee is more durable overall with its full leather construction, but the Moab has more cushioning, keeps you cooler with its mesh-heavy design, and costs $15 less (note: Keen recently lowered the price of the Targhee from $175 to $165, which is a welcome change).
-The price and comfort differences are still significant enough to give the edge to the Moab on our list, but the Targhee remains a solid choice, and particularly for those with wide feet...
-Read in-depth review
+The Targhee is more durable overall with its full leather construction, but the Moab is lighter by around 8 ounces per pair, has more cushioning, and keeps you cooler with its mesh-heavy design.
+The price and comfort differences are still significant enough to give the edge to the Moab on our list, but the Targhee remains a solid choice, and particularly for those with wide feet.
+For those looking to save, the Targhee III is still available at a discount while supplies last...
+Read in-depth Targhee III review

-See the Men's Keen Targhee III WP Mid See the Women's Keen Targhee III WP Mid
+See the Men's Keen Targhee IV WP See the Women's Keen Targhee IV WP

 11. Scarpa Rush TRK GTX ($249)